IonicaBizau/statique/README.md

 ### Params:
 * **String** *file* the relative path to the file
 * **Function** *callback* the callback function that will be called with an err (first argument) and the content of the file (second argument)

 ### Return:
 * **Buffer** the raw buffer

 ## `serve(req, res)`
-Serves the HTML file according by providing the @req and @res parameters
+Serves the HTML file by providing the @req and @res parameters

 ### Params:
 * **Object** *req* the request object